alanmangalindan/book_and_shop_example/README.md

 # book_and_shop_example

-A personal project that implements a booking management application and an online shopping application with the following functionalities:
+A personal project that implements a booking management application and a shopping cart application with the following functionalities:
 - user access management
 - user sign up and login via Google and Twitter (OAuth)
 - storing data via SQLite database